Valley Forge: Pre-encampment

-In 1777, Valley Forge consisted of a small proto-industrial community located at the juncture of the Valley Creek and the Schuylkill River.
-In 1742, Quaker industrialists established the Mount Joy Iron Forge.
-Largely thanks to capital improvements made by John Potts and his family over the following decades, the small community expanded the ironworks, established mills, and constructed new dwellings for residents.
-Surrounding the valley was a rich farmland, where mainly Welsh-Quaker farmers grew wheat, rye, hay, Indian corn, among other crops, and raised livestock including cattle, sheep, pigs, and barnyard fowl.
+In 1777, Valley Forge consisted of a small proto-industrial community located at the confluence of Valley Creek and the Schuylkill River.
+In 1742, Quaker industrialists established the Mount Joy Iron Forge in Valley Forge.
+Capital improvements made by John Potts and his family over the following decades permitted the small community to expand its ironworks, establish mills, and construct new dwellings for the village's residents.
+Valley Forge was surrounded by rich farmland, where mainly Welsh Quaker farmers grew wheat, rye, hay, Indian corn, and other crops, and raised livestock, including cattle, sheep, pigs, and barnyard fowl.
 Settlers of German and Swedish descent also lived nearby.

-In the summer of 1777 the Continental Army's quartermaster general, Thomas Mifflin, decided to station a portion of his army's supplies in outbuildings around the forges, because of its variety of structures and secluded location between two prominent hills.
-Fearing such a concentration of military supplies would undoubtedly become a target for British raids, the forge-ironmaster, William Dewees Jr., expressed concerns about the army's proposal.
+In the summer of 1777, the Continental Army's quartermaster general, Thomas Mifflin, decided to station a portion of the Continental Army's supplies in buildings in the village because the area had a variety of structures and was a secluded location surrounded by two hills.
+Fearing such a concentration of military supplies would become a target for British raids, the forge's ironmaster, William Dewees Jr., expressed concerns about the army's proposal.
 Mifflin heeded Dewees' concerns but established a magazine at Valley Forge anyway.

+British Army's Philadelphia campaign

-After the British landing at Head of Elk (present-day Elkton, Maryland), on August 25, 1777, the British Army maneuvered out of the Chesapeake basin and towards Valley Forge.
-Following the Battle of Brandywine (September 11, 1777) and the abortive Battle of the Clouds (September 16), on September 18 several hundred soldiers under General Wilhelm von Knyphausen raided the supply magazine at Valley Forge.
-Despite the best efforts of Lieutenant Colonel Alexander Hamilton and Captain Henry "Light Horse Harry" Lee, the two Continental army officers selected to evacuate the supplies from Valley Forge, Crown soldiers captured supplies, destroyed others, and burned down the forges and other buildings.
+After the British landed at the Head of Elk in present-day Elkton, Maryland, on August 25, 1777, the British Army maneuvered out of the Chesapeake basin and headed north as part of the Philadelphia campaign.
+Following the Battle of Brandywine on September 11, 1777, and the abortive Battle of the Clouds five days later, on September 16, several hundred soldiers under General Wilhelm von Knyphausen raided the supply magazine at Valley Forge on September 18.

-Winter quarters
+Despite the best efforts of Lieutenant Colonel Alexander Hamilton and Captain Henry "Light Horse Harry" Lee, the two Continental Army officers tasked with evacuating the supplies at Valley Forge, British soldiers captured supplies, destroyed others, and burned down the buildings used as supplies stores, including the forges and other buildings.

+Valley Forge encampment

-Political, strategic, and environment factors all influenced the Continental Army's decision to establish their encampment near Valley Forge, Pennsylvania, in the winter of 1777–1778.
-Washington conferred with his officers to select the site that would be most advantageous to his army.
+Political, strategic, and environmental factors all influenced the Continental Army's decision to establish their encampment near Valley Forge, in the winter of 1777–1778.
+The site was selected after George Washington conferred with his officers to select a strategic location that would prove most advantageous to the Continental Army.